Skip to Content

 • Insufficient Evidence of Fear: We scrutinize the alleged victim's actions following the supposed stalking.
 Did they fail to call the police?
 Did they continue voluntary contact?
 Inconsistent behavior can undermine the prosecution's claim that a "reasonable person" was genuinely in fear.

 We are former prosecutors, giving our firm an invaluable advantage.
-We understand the standards Fort Bend County prosecutors use to approve and try a stalking case, allowing us to build a defense that directly targets the State's points of vulnerability from day one.
+We understand the standards Fort Bend County prosecutors use to approve and try a stalking case in district courts located at the Fort Bend County Justice Center, allowing us to build a defense that directly targets the State's points of vulnerability from day one.

 Why Work with Our Stalking Defense Lawyers & Legal Team